russlescai/russlescai/_posts/2016-10-05-setting-up-cloudflare-and-pages-to-host-my-new-blog.md

 I set out with several objectives for my new blog.
 Firstly, it has to be cost effective.
 Not just cheap, but value for money.
 I want to spend more effort working on content, rather than managing hosting servers or updating software.
 Thirdly, future proof.
 If (when) I find this blog has outgrown itself - a good problem to have - I want it to be as easy as possible to expand.

 The first decision point was hosting options.
 I shortlisted [WordPress](https://www.wordpress.com), [Ghost](https://www.ghost.com) and [Github Pages](https://pages.github.com/).
 I don't want to manage software patching or server updates, and some hosting providers do not always keep the platform up to date.
-Therefore, the host has to be a PAAS (Platform As A Service).
+Therefore, the host has to be SAAS (Software As A Service).

 I investigated WordPress first, as my (albeit limited) content is already there, and I am familiar with the toolset.
 There are lots of themes to choose from too.
 While it is a free service, it is (currently) $17 per month to use a custom domain.
 While this isn't a huge amount,  $400 per year is significant considering my current blog size and traffic.
 WordPress has had their fair share of vulnerabilities as well.
 However I can somewhat mitigate vulnerabilities by not using third party plugins and using hosted services (which means it is kept up to date).